Cluster Munition Ban Policy

 Production, transfer, and stockpiling

 Romania states that it is not a producer of cluster munitions.
 In a 2011 letter to the Monitor, the Deputy Minister for Foreign Affairs asserted that “Romania is not a producer of cluster munition[s].”
 The Ministry of Foreign Affairs repeated in 2013 that “Romania is not a producer of cluster munition[s].”

-There is clear evidence Romania produced cluster munitions in the past.
+There is clear evidence that Romania has produced cluster munitions in the past.
 The Monitor will continue to list Romania as a cluster munition producer until it formally commits to never produce cluster munitions again.

 According to Jane’s Information Group, the company ROMAIR developed and produced the CL-250 cluster bomb, which is described as similar in appearance to the Soviet RBK-250, and reportedly carries BAAT-10 and BF-10T bomblets.

 The company Romarm has listed two types of 152mm dual-purpose improved conventional munition (DPICM) artillery projectiles, the CG-540 and CG-540ER, on its website in the past.
 According to Jane’s Information Group, the cluster munitions contain GAA-001 submunitions that were produced by Romanian company Aeroteh SA as part of a joint production and marketing venture with Israel Military Industries (IMI).

 Romania possesses a stockpile of cluster munitions, but has not provided information on the quantities and types.